dbajpp0/TRAMPO/README.md

 # Download the program from GitHub
 $ git clone https://github.com/dbajpp0/TRAMPO.git

-# Unzip the archive and move in the unzipped folder
+# Move in the downloaded folder
-$ unzip TRAMPO.zip | cd TRAMPO
+$ cd TRAMPO

 # Create the conda environment -- user does not need to install dependecies alone --
 $ conda env create -f TRAMPO.yml